-- In the Layers panel, click on the Create New Fill or Adjustment Layer icon and choose Hue/Saturation. - In the Properties panel, click on the Clipping Mask icon to clip the adjustment layer to the layer below it.
-Click and drag the Saturation slider all the way to the left. - In the Layers panel, click on the Create New Fill or Adjustment Layer icon and choose Solid Color. - In the Swatches panel, click on a neutral color from your loaded swatches. - In the Color Picker, choose a darker shade of that color and click OK. - In the Menu Bar, choose Layer > Create Clipping Mask. - In the Layers panel, change the Blend Mode to one that looks good with your color and your paper.
+- In the Layers panel, click on the Create New Fill or Adjustment Layer icon and choose Hue/Saturation. - In the Hue/Saturation panel, click on the Clipping Mask icon to clip the adjustment layer to the layer below it.
+Click and drag the Saturation slider all the way to the left.
+Close the Hue/Saturation panel. - In the Layers panel, click on the Create New Fill or Adjustment Layer icon and choose Solid Color. - In the Color Swatches panel, choose a neutral color from your loaded swatches. - In the Color Picker, choose a darker shade of that color and click OK. - In the Menu Bar, choose Layer > Create Clipping Mask. - In the Layers panel, change the Blend Mode to one that looks good with your color and your paper.